Back to All Events

 What happens when existential dread meets dark comedy?
 Maureen McGuigan's solo show "Remember, You Will Die” transforms life's heaviest topics into an unexpectedly uplifting theatrical experience that audiences won't forget.
 From conversations with neighbors over magical mushroom chocolates, McGuigan weaves personal anecdotes with fascinating historical facts and scientific discoveries.
 The result is a performance that makes audiences laugh, cry, and ultimately feel less alone in confronting life's biggest mysteries.
 "Death is probably the most taboo subject in our society," says McGuigan, who also serves as Deputy Director of Arts & Culture for Lackawanna County in Scranton, PA.
 "But the only certain thing in life is that we will die.”
 This show encourages us to discuss death more openly so we can live more authentically.
 Remember You Will Die features projection and music by Jason Smeltzer.
 It premiered at the Scranton Fringe Festival and will go on to tour Ireland later this year.

-Saturday, Sept 20
+Saturday, Sept 20 at 7:00 pm

 9 PICTURES

-Written, Performed and Facilitated by ashley sparks
+Written, Performed and Facilitated by

 Los Angeles, California